Curious about lemon laws? Read our Lemon Law FAQ page

 If your 2025 Toyota Sienna is subject to the second-row seat recall and the repair is not yet available, it may help to take action sooner rather than later.
 The steps below can help protect your rights.

-- Document everything: Keep recall notices, Toyota app alerts, repair orders, service invoices, and all written communications with the dealer or manufacturer.
+- Maintain complete records: Retain all recall notices, Toyota app alerts, service records, and written communications with Toyota and the dealer.

 - Wait for the recall notice: The next step is to wait for the official owner notification letter which are to be sent out in early December.
 Follow the recall instructions once you receive it.